-You are invited to take time to read and contemplate the Church’s daily gospel reading.
+You are invited to take time to read and contemplate a reading from the Church’s daily lectionary.
 The reference for each day is below along with a short comment for your reflection.

-Perhaps you can find a quiet space, light a candle, keep a moment of silence in order to feel the presence of our Lord deep within you.
-Then prepare yourself by saying slowly and quietly the following collect from the Sarum Missal:
+Find a quiet space, perhaps light a candle, and keep a moment of silence in order to feel the presence of our Lord deep within you.

 unto whom all hearts be open,